 There are no current Ames Laboratory activities that pose a hazard to groundwater or surface water.
 The Laboratory has no underground storage tanks.
 Three DOE owned monitoring wells were plugged and abandoned in June 2005.
-Currently there is no monitoring of the groundwater and lowa State University is not required to monitor groundwater on the main campus.
+Currently there is no monitoring of the groundwater and ISU is not required to monitor groundwater on the main campus.